 thing to behold… He executed his pure talent, maneuvering the

 strings with exquisite control as he created his own musical mosaic."

-"A rich, warm tone, impeccable intonation and thoughtful phrasing
+"A rich, warm tone, impeccable intonation and thoughtful phrasing...
+His appreciation

 for dynamic shading proved especially rewarding."